GRAAL-Lab/marine_vehicle_models/README.md

 Dynamic model of a surface vehicle with two thrusters.

+## ROV Model

+Dynamic model of a ROV (tethered).

 ## Underwater Vehicle Model

-Dynamic model of an underwater vehicle (for now we work on ROVs).
+Dynamic model of an underwater vehicle (AUV or ROV).